 If Bungalows were the go-to house to build in early 20th century Chicago, the Worker Cottage was the workhorse of the late 19th.
 While they were once a staple of Chicago housing, these simple end gable houses are starting to slip away.
 They are too easy to knock down.

 For example, the building in the header sketch doesn’t exist anymore.
 This post began with a cottage sighting during a neighborhood stroll; as it’s too chilly for sketching, I turned to Google streetview for another reference image.
-My google selected cottage view was dated March 2009.
-By May 2014, it was gone, replaced with this hulking (and creepily black-windowed) brick block which fills the lot to its edges and stands four stories tall.
+My Google selected cottage view was dated March 2009.
+By May 2014, it was gone, replaced with this hulking (and creepily black-windowed) brick block that fills the lot to its edges and stands four stories tall.
 So it goes.

 Cottages And The American Vernacular

 To read more about the Worker Cottage outside Chicago, check out Marshall McLennan’s Worker Cottages: A Nineteenth-Century Great Lakes Urban House Type, or read Joseph’s Bigott’s From Cottage to Bungalow: Houses and the Working Class in Metropolitan Chicago, 1869-1929.
 McLennan calls out the Worker Cottage as an under-studied example of the vernacular, one that proliferated across the Great Lakes region, and beyond, during the late 19th century.
 In other parts of the country, this housing boom also manifested as tightly packed row houses in Baltimore, as efficiently stacked wooden Three-Deckers in Boston, and as neighborhoods of easy-to-cool Shotgun houses in the south.

 “When new house forms suddenly appear on the scene and old forms cease being built, something is going on in the cultural fabric.”